NJIT-CS490-SP21/project1-cyp5/README.md

 [The Genius API](https://docs.genius.com/#/getting-started-h1) allows hosts to fetch bunch of song lyrics and lets users highlight and annotate passages with interpretations, explanations, and references.
 Examples of information that you can gather from this api includes:
 * Searching Songs, Artists and Lyrics.
 * Get Lyrics information for any Artist or Song.

+### Getting Started
+1. Start by registering your application by visiting [API Client Management Page](http://genius.com/api-clients) and create an API for your application.
+2. Since our app doesn’t require user-specific data, we can use the flow defined in the section “Access for Apps Without Users” in `https://docs.genius.com/#/authentication-h1`

 ## Install Requirements
 1. `pip install python-dotenv`